-Generally, roof restoration starts with an inspection, a clean to remove roof debris and corrosion, minor repairs of the important sections of the roof like the ridges and gables, and finally a repaint of the roof to give it that brand new look.
+Generally, roof restoration starts with an inspection, a cleaning to remove roof debris and corrosion, minor repairs of the important roof sections like the ridges and gables, and finally, a repaint of the roof to give it that brand-new look.

 How much does it cost for a roof restoration?

-It is difficult to put a precise cost on roof restorations as a whole because each project is so different.
+It is difficult to put a precise cost on roof restoration because each project is so different.
 Many different factors can affect the price of a roof restoration, which is why a professional inspection and quote is required for each individual case.
 In saying that however, there are some common factors that can affect how affordable it is to perform a roof restoration project.

 Factors that vary the price & full cost of roof restoration

-- The type of roof.
-Your roof type is one of the most important factors that determine how expensive a roof restoration is.
-Roofs come in many different materials including pitch, metal, shingles, and tiles.
-The type and quality of these materials can significantly impact the price of a roof restoration, both due to the varying cost of the materials and the different labour requirements for installation and repair.
+Your roof type is one of the most important factors determining a roof restoration’s cost.
+Roofs come in many different materials, including pitch, metal, shingles, and tiles.
+The type and quality of these materials can significantly impact the price of a roof restoration due to the varying cost of the materials and the different labour requirements for installation and repair.

-- The degree to which the roof is inclined.
-The pitch and slope of the roof is a factor that people often overlook when considering the price of roof restoration.
+The pitch and slope of the roof are factors that people often overlook when considering the price of roof restoration.
 Roofs can vary from flat to severely sloped.
-If the roof is heavily sloped it may not be walkable and thus will require extra safety equipment and time to perform the restoration.
+If the roof is heavily sloped, it may not be walkable and thus will require extra safety equipment and time to perform the restoration.

-- The condition of your roof.
 Another important consideration is just how poor the condition of your roof is.
-If it is in fairly good condition the restoration can be finished in no time, however, if it requires heavy repair then the price can be significantly augmented.
+If it is in fairly good condition, the restoration can be finished in no time; however, if it requires heavy repair, then the price can be significantly augmented.

-- If the roof has sustained water damage.
 Water damage can be a little more serious than superficial damage to the outside of the roof and may require heavy repair.
-If it is not performed in time it might also mean that a full roof replacement will be required, which can be significantly more expensive than roof restoration.
+If it is not performed in time, it might also mean that a full roof replacement will be required, which can be significantly more expensive than roof restoration.

-- Unique accessories and roof elements.
-Everyone loves a good chimney or skylight, however, repair and maintenance around these elements can complicate roof repair, which in turn can affect the price of the restoration as a whole.
+Everyone loves a good chimney or skylight; however, repair and maintenance around these elements can complicate roof repair, which can affect the price of the restoration as a whole.